Regina, Saskatchewan, Canada

-Known for honest, self-reflective songs as well as captivating lyrical works of fiction and an intimate live show, Andy Shauf is quickly becoming one of the most intriguing emerging songwriters around.
+Known for honest, self-reflective songs as well as captivating lyrical works of fiction and an intimate live show, Shauf is considered one of the most intriguing emerging songwriters around.

 Bearer is 11 songs built from the sounds of a weathered piano, the warm tone of his guitar’s aged strings, and a clarinet.
-At the heart is Andy’s one-of-a-kind voice and dark, literate storytelling.
+Shauf is one-of-a-kind voice and dark, literate storytelling.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!